Get Your Flu Shot Today

 The flu vaccine: What you need to know this year

-The facts are simple: Getting a flu shot every year decreases your chances of getting the flu — and you’re less likely to be hospitalized or die from it.
+The facts are simple: Getting a flu shot every year decreases your chances of getting the flu.
+And you’re less likely to be hospitalized or die from it, especially if you have heart disease or have had a stroke.

 Make time to get a flu shot today!